rushimok73/AWS-SAA-C03-Notes/README.md

   - Interface directly
 - VPC flow logs are **NOT** realtime
 - Destination can be [S3](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-s3.html) or [CloudWatch logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs-cwl.html)
 - Flow log inheritance is downwards starting at the VPC.
+This means any data at subnet will be captured at VPC, and any data at Network interfaces will be captured at subnet and VPC.
 - RDS can use VPC flow logs
 - The packet will always have source, then destination, then response.
 - ICMP protocol number is 1; TCP is 6; UDP is 17.